dap-biospec/G3F/Docs/G3F_Manual.md

 Go to the **Options** tab.
 Check the box called **Epsilon**.
 This allows for the application of epsilon to matrix constraints.
 While not required, 2D or 3D global fits will **generally fail if epsilon is ignored**.

 Click the **matrix constraints** button.
-Add in epsilon values as shown.
+Add in epsilon values as shown and uncheck any held global parameters.

 ![alt text](https://github.com/dap-biospec/G3F/blob/master/Demo/DemoPictures/Pic_14_Demo.PNG)